- Reviews: 1305

 Bar Harbor Motel: Bar Harbor's Best - Close to Acadia

-2011 Update: this motel is still getting excellent reviews and prices are still extremely reasonable by Bar Harbor standards.
+2014 Update: this motel is still getting excellent reviews on Trip Advisor and Booking.com and prices are still extremely reasonable by Bar Harbor standards.
 They've added nice multi-night package deals with some dinners/breakfasts at good local restaurants so check it out.

 We loved this place.
 It's not fancy but the grounds are well-maintained and quiet and the rooms large, very comfortable and squeaky clean.
 It's not quite a mile out of Bar Harbor and the quad units are scattered around 14 carefully landscaped acres.
 The rooms have either one or two double, queen or king beds (I booked a double queen for maximum space) and they have a few family units with two bedrooms.